 Construction Debris, Drywall, Lumber Acceptance

-Construction roll-off units accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-Material is sorted at the Ann Arbor transfer station to maximize recovery — contractors often set up commercial recurring hauling agreements for their sites.
-Please check EPA construction debris recycling guidance for help with material-stream management.
-Call (734) 441-9718 for more details.
+Our construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+Material is sorted at the Ann Arbor transfer station to maximize recovery before landfilling — contractors often utilize commercial recurring hauling agreements to manage these loads, and we suggest following EPA construction debris recycling guidance for your next project.

 • Framing lumber and offcuts